M-Earl/AWS_SAA_Notes/notes.md

     "Principal": XXX,
 }
 # EC2 Instances
-* User Data: On boot code to run
+* User Data: On boot code to run (default : not on restart)
 * Public IP can change on stop and start (Private IP stays the same)
 * t2.micro ---> t is instance class, 2 is version, micro is size
 * Ports to know: